RBA Cash Rate: 4.35%

 Car Loan Rates

-The lowest car loan rate in Australia as of March 2026 is 6.99%, available from Westpac, Great Southern Bank, and AFG Options.
-Secured car loans are typically 1-3% cheaper than unsecured personal loans used for car purchases.
+The table below reflects car loan rates verified in March 2026 and is being refreshed following the May RBA increase.
+Secured car loans are typically 1-3% cheaper than unsecured personal loans used for car purchases; confirm your live rate with our comparison tool.

 | Lender | Rate From | Type |